MedFredjElghoul/rep-api/README.md

 Before you start you need to install nodejs on your device: [you can download it from here](https://nodejs.org/en/download/),
 then:
 - Clone the repo
-- To instal the dependencies:  npm i
+- To install the dependencies:  npm i
 - To run the project: node .